mouseless/baked/docs/architecture/feature.md

 1. To create a configuration overrider, add an extension and feature class under its folder, e.g., `ConfigurationOverriderExtensions.cs` and `ConfigurationOverriderFeature.cs`.
     1. Unlike regular features, provide `AddConfigurationOverrider()` extension method directly to allow `app.Features.AddConfigurationOverrider()` usage.
     1. Implement `IFeature` in `ConfigurationOverriderFeature` where you add all your configuration overrides.
+1. To give a custom `Id` to your feature, override `IFeature.Id` with a unique id.

 Please refer to existing features in [github.com/mouseless/do][] for examples.